 Windows will now open a new Remote Desktop window with a connection to the host PC.
 You can use it as you would normally for the rest of this tutorial.

-Install a TeamSpeak Server on Windows
+How to Setup a Teamspeak 3 Server on Windows

 In the extracted folder, which should be named ‘teamspeak3-server_win64’, right-click the application and choose ‘Run as administrator’.